benoitc/gunicorn/docs/source/settings.rst

 Only has an effect when specified on the command line or as part of an application specific configuration.

+By default, a file named `gunicorn.conf.py` will be read from the same directory where gunicorn is being run.

 .. versionchanged:: 19.4
    Loading the config from a Python module requires the ``python:``